Before Disrupting Healthcare

 What Innovators Need to Know

-A book on everything you need to know before you launch or invest in a health information startup.
+A book on everything important for launching or investing in a health information startup.
 Accessible, insightful, and hype-free, it’s a must-read for those innovating in the health space.

 After finishing medical school in 2001, Pallav veered into a technology-focused career that enabled him to work at medical device companies, health insurers, hospital systems and startups.

 His non-clinical career started in 2003 with GE Healthcare’s Electronic Health Record (EHR) business.
 During that time, he also taught at the graduate Medical Informatics program at Northwestern University.
 Subsequently, he joined Kaiser Permanente to work on Clinical Data Analytics and Population Health Management technology initiatives.
 He then transitioned to UnitedHealth Group and led the Product Management team for Health Information Exchange (HIE) solutions.
 Before leaving the corporate world in 2014, he was the Director of Health IT Interoperability initiatives at Omnicell, Inc.